Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/configure-ui-input-action-map.md

 ![ProjectSettingsInputActionsUIActionMap](Images/ProjectSettingsInputActionsUIActionMap.png)

-The default [Project-Wide Actions asset](./about-project-wide-actions.md) comes with all the required actions to be compatible with UI Toolkit and Unity UI.
+The default [project-wide actions asset](./about-project-wide-actions.md) comes with all the required actions to be compatible with UI Toolkit and Unity UI.

 ## Modify UI input actions